FREE SHIPPING ON ORDERS OVER $20 - FREE HEALTHY SNACK WITH EVERY PURCHASE

 Carbohydrates are our immediate source of energy.
 We’ve got about 24 hours worth of stored glycogen but after that (and add in race conditions) you’re gonna chew right through it and enter the bonk.

-Prevent the Bonk:
+How to Prevent the Bonk:

-That’s it.
-It’s actually quite simple.
+That’s it - It’s actually quite simple!

 Diet needs to be a good mix of complex carbs, proteins and fats.
-Watch out for the simple carb diet!.
-This may actually make it easier for you to bonk.
+Watch out for the simple carb diet - This may actually make it easier for you to bonk!